jhancock532/Three-JS-Music-Visualiser/README.md

 }
 animate();
 ```
 The audio `analyser` does all the complex work for us with `analyser.getByteFrequencyData();`.
 Note how we don't try and write to `soundDataArray` if it is `undefined`, as this means we haven't loaded a file.
-For every frame that we are animating, we are refreshing the `soundDataArray` with the latest audio frequency data.
+For every frame that we are animating, we are refreshing the `soundDataArray` with the current audio data.
 The `updateMeshes();` function can then access `soundDataArray` and edit objects to make them dance to the music.